-Perhaps many do not kiss in public because of the lack of initiative by men.
+Perhaps many do not kiss in public because of men's lack of initiative.
 Some say they would not be ashamed if they are in places with a romantic mood.
-Research shows that about 20% of young people between 17 and 29 kiss in public.
-Cities like Osaka and Tokyo this rise to 32%.
+Surveys reveal that about 20% of young people between 17 and 29 kiss in public.
+Cities like Osaka and Tokyo this rises to 32%.
 See our guide to when to kiss in Japan by clicking here.

-Just because the Japanese do not kiss or show affection in public does not mean that they are not affectionate, they just show it differently.
-The fact is, the Japanese are people like anywhere.
-And all people are different and with different preferences.
-I'm a Brazilian myself, I don't go out kissing anyone who isn't considered my girlfriend.
-But I wouldn't be ashamed of kissing in public either, even in Japan.
+Just because Japanese people don't kiss or show affection in public doesn't mean they aren't affectionate, they just show it differently.
+The fact is that the Japanese are people just like anywhere else. and all people are different and with different preferences.
+I myself am Brazilian, I do not go out kissing anyone who is not considered my girlfriend.
+But I also wouldn't be shy about kissing in public, even in Japan.

 Kissing strangers in public?

-Finally, I will leave some videos that show attempts by foreigners to kiss unknown Japanese women on the streets.
-I do not like any of this kind of game and I find it degrading and considered a wrong attitude.
+Finally, I'm going to leave some videos that show foreigners trying to kiss unknown Japanese girls on the streets.
+I don't really like this kind of joke, but who am I to criticize.

-But it is interesting to see the reactions and opinions, to see how they refuse, or even some that accept and kiss without any shame.
-You don't think it is easy for them to accept it because these videos are cut and 90% of the girls refuse.
-And remember that kissing a girl in Japan can cause problems!
+But it's interesting to see the reactions and opinions, see how they refuse, or even some who accept and kiss without any shame.
+Don't think it's easy for them to accept because these videos usually only show success.

 We also recommend reading: